DaXcess/LCVR/Docs/thunderstore.md

   - When holding the spray paint item, you can physically shake it to shake the can in the game.
 You can also still use the secondary interact button to shake the can.
 - Shovel/Sign Swinging
   - If you are holding a shovel or a sign, you'll notice that you are holding it in two hands.
 If you hold your controllers over your shoulder and bring them down with enough force, the mod will swing the shovel for you, dealing damage to players/entities in front of you.

+# Spectating

+To be fair, watching your fellow coworkers do all the work while you just sit there and watch them while you're dead can become pretty boring, so LCVR spices this up a little.

+When you die, you will still be able to walk around like normal.
+You still have your arms, you can still get in/out of the facility and you can even still use ladders!

+You cannot however interact with anything else anymore, since, well... _you're dead!_

+You can use the right trigger to teleport between players that are still alive, just like in the base game.

+You can also use the left grip button to hide the spectator screen, so you can fully witness the horrors of your fellow coworkers, without having to fear dying _(since you've already perished)_.